1965 Records

-1965 Records is a London-based subsidiary record label of SonyBMG.
-Formed in 2006, the label was founded by James Endeacott (formerly of Rough Trade Records), who first signed The Libertines.
+1965 Records is a London-based record label formed in 2006, initially as subsidiary of Sony BMG/Columbia, but currently of the PIAS Group.
+The label was founded by James Endeacott (formerly of Rough Trade Records), who first signed The Libertines.
 The label features bands who are primarily indie rock/pop, and are best known for signing Dundee based four-piece The View.

 History

 1965 Records took their name from the year of Endeacott's birth, as well as his favourite year for music.
 Originating in May 2006, the company initially releasing five separate limited edition 7-inch vinyl singles by Jack Afro, Billie the Vision & the Dancers, Pizzy Yelliot, The Book of Lists and Jahcoozi in the first three months of its creation between May and July.
 The label's first album distribution, Cannery Hours by The Occasion, came on 17 July 2006.
 The label followed this with the release of "Wasted Little DJs" by The View on 7 August 2006.
 This single was the first charting single associated with the label, reaching #15 in the UK Singles Chart.